AlexanderNey/Futuristics/README.md

 Ok ok...
 I am maybe exaggerating.
 But you get the idea...

 ## Futures to the rescue
-With futures the code can be much leaner
+With futures the code can be much leaner and intutive.
 ```swift
 let client = NetworkClient()
 let request = NSURLRequest(URL: NSURL(string: "http://foo.com/bar")!)